Alumni Achievement Awards

 District 128 Foundation for Learning Alumni Achievement Awards, established in 2014, are presented annually to individuals who graduated from a District 128 high school at least five years prior to nomination, and who have made significant contributions, and demonstrated leadership and character in his/her field and to his/her community.
 Nominations are accepted on an ongoing basis and remain active for three years.
 The Foundation for Learning Board of Trustees comprise the selection committee.

-The District 128 Foundation for Learning is proud to announce this year's recipients of the Alumni Achievement Awards: Chris Bryant, Vernon Hills High School Class of 2004, and Raghu Mirmira, Libertyville High School Class of 1982.
-They will receive their honors at THE BIG EVENT, Nov.
-9 at White Deer Run Golf Club in Vernon Hills.
+The District 128 Foundation for Learning is proud to announce this year's recipients of the Alumni Achievement Awards: Jessica Lawdan, Vernon Hills High School Class of 2011, and Tom Morello, Libertyville High School Class of 1982.
+The two were recognized during the 1-28 Day of Giving.